lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 > rid identifies the recipient's certificate or public key.

-> kem identifies the KEM algorithm ; For ML-KEM-512 it MUST contain id-ML-KEM-512, for ML-KEM-768 it MUST contain id-ML-KEM-768, for ML-KEM-1024 it MUST contain id-ML-KEM-1024.
+> kem identifies the KEM algorithm ; it MUST contain one of id-ML-KEM-512, id-ML-KEM-768, or id-ML-KEM-1024.
 These identifiers are reproduced in {{sec-identifiers}}.

 > kemct is the ciphertext produced for this recipient.